Table of Contents

-Convict Lake might be the easiest to get to of the many alpine lakes in the Eastern Sierra, and it’s gorgeous to boot.
-Located just between Mammoth Lakes and McGee Creek, Convict Lake is surrounded by mountains mirrored in the lake’s blue-green water.
+Convict Lake might be the easiest to get to the many alpine lakes in the Eastern Sierra, and it’s gorgeous to boot.
+Located between Mammoth Lakes and McGee Creek, Convict Lake is surrounded by mountains mirrored in the lake’s blue-green water.

-It’s also home to the cozy fine-dining spot that is The Restaurant at Convict Lake Resort.
+But, in regards to where to eat California Highway 395, it’s also home to the cozy fine-dining spot that is The Restaurant at Convict Lake Resort.
 Head here for white tablecloth service and classic dishes like the clay-pot roasted garlic, steak frites, and delicious rainbow trout.

 The main resort town along California Highway 395, Mammoth Lakes, is known for skiing in the winter and fishing and hiking in the summer.
 There are only a couple of chains, so you can easily eat local when in town.

 While many places cater to families or travelers on a budget, there are a handful of quality local restaurants to check out.
 Head here to read all our recommendations of where to eat in Mammoth Lakes including the healthy spot Elixir Cafe, the Mammoth Tavern for burgers, and the fine dining option, Skadi.

 June Lake is an adorable town with breathtaking views, and its lakes, canyons, glacial rocks, and ski resort draw tourists, backpackers, and fishermen worldwide.
 As you exit the highway, you can take the June Lake Loop to access the town “village,” where there is an assortment of options from Mexican food to juice spots.